-Business Planning—also known as Strategic Financial Planning— is the lifeblood of any organization.
+Strategic Financial Planning, also known as Business Planning, is the lifeblood of any organization.
 Leaders need to generate new ideas and use those visions to prepare for future growth.

 But unfortunately, as many healthcare organizations have learned the hard way, just having a vision is not enough to insure the continued survival, growth, and success of your organization.

-With 25+ years of industry experience—including CFO leadership at two health systems—Jane Kaye is able to successfully engage with these strategic financial planning challenges:
+With 25+ years of industry experience, including CFO leadership at two health systems, Jane Kaye is able to successfully engage with the most challenging aspects of strategic financial planning, such as:

 A growth or acquisition strategy that seems solid today may quickly implode if even one of these variables shifts significantly.
 That’s why a solid industry background, and the ability to maintain an objective viewpoint, are essential for strategic financial planning.

-Estimating Expenses: Similarly, you need to know a lot about how healthcare organizations operate to estimate expenses.
-It’s important to understand different categories of expenses and, even more importantly, to distinguish the cost drivers that influence individual expenditures.
+Similarly, you need to know a lot about how healthcare organizations operate to estimate expenses.
+It’s important to understand different categories of expenses and, even more important to distinguish the cost drivers that influence individual expenditures.

 Some expenses are fixed costs, and exist separate from volume.
-Some are variable, and they will increase and decrease as volume changes; most, if not all of these expenses, behave in ways that are unique to healthcare.
+Some are variable, and will increase and decrease as volume changes.
+And when it comes to healthcare, most, if not all, of these expenses behave in ways that are unique to the industry.

-Anticipating Market Segment Changes: Finally, you need not just industry-specific knowledge, but a deep understanding of how specific healthcare market segments operate.
+Finally, to create a realistic and effective strategic financial plan, you need not just industry-specific knowledge, but a deep understanding of how specific segments of the healthcare industry operate.

-To generate this insight, Jane partners with a wide range of subject matter experts who bring hands-on expertise of each of her client’s is specific market segments.
+To generate these insights, Jane partners with a wide range of subject matter experts who bring hands-on experience in each of her clients’ specific markets.

-The result is a team of seasoned and creative experts who are ideally positioned to help make your vision a reality.
+The result is a team of seasoned and creative experts who understand your goals…understand your strategy…know how to evaluate the likelihood of financial success…and can help you make your vision real.